elramus/lively/README.md

+# 👋 Lively

+## Portfolio website for me!
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a React/Redux/Typescript app, bootstrapped with Create React App.